xianiax02/LimJunHyoun/readme.txt

-Hi I am Jun Hyoun Lim
+WAHAHA
-Welcome to my private github page!
+Welcome to the darkside of my github....
-I am studying django and I would periodically update my workouts.
+Beware..
+The DOOMSDAY is coming...